 The Training Academy consists of 20-weeks (100 days) of bespoke one or two week-long residential modules delivered by academic, governmental and industry experts from the Earth, Environment and Applied Business sectors covering the 4 main themes identified by NERC in the original call as well as additional ones of direct relevance to the Oil & Gas sector.
 The curriculum is developed by the CDT's Training Academy Committee which comprises industry and academic representatives, thus ensuring that the training programme addresses skills deficits identified by industry as being key to meeting current and future challenges in the sector.

 The training programme comprises 10 weeks in year one, 5 in year two and a further 5 in year three.
-Courses in year one of the PhD programme are mandatory, with optionality being introduced in years 2 and 3 with students choosing 2 or 3 weeks of courses which can complement and inform their PhD study and/or to develop their CV to cover a wider range of topics and disciplines relevant to the oil & gas sector.
+Courses in year one of the PhD programme are mandatory, with optionality being introduced in years 2 and 3 when students choose 4 weeks of courses which can complement and inform their PhD study and/or develop their CV to cover a wider range of topics and disciplines relevant to the oil & gas sector.

 Our partnership has the added luxury of selecting best-in-class from the pick of the current industry professional development and as well as expert academic input in relevant Oil & Gas disciplines including those in Petroleum Geoscience at Aberdeen, Durham, Heriot-Watt, Imperial College & Manchester, the Applied & Petroleum Micropalaeontology MSc at Birmingham, seismic interpretation at Oxford and sub-sea hazard assessment at Southampton amongst others.
 The aim is not to replicate existing MSc provision, however, but to build an academy which complements the current Masters programmes and company in-house training that industry recruits will subsequently receive.